bbbagoa/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-`The strategy is to replace missing values by the mean of that day and replace the remain missin values by the mean of the 5 min interval`
+`The strategy is to replace missing values by the mean of that day and replace the remain missing values by the mean of the 5 min interval`

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.